tesujimath/docker-duplicati-with-docker-cli/README.md

 This container adds the Docker CLI to [linuxserver/duplicati](https://hub.docker.com/r/linuxserver/duplicati).

-This enables pre-backup scripts to run things in other containers.
+This enables for example pre-backup scripts to run things in other containers.
 For example, running `mysqldump` in your MariaDB container before Duplicati backs up the resulting dump files.
 (If this is your use case, consider using `mysqldump --tab` to backup an uncompressed table per file, to mitigate de-duplication issues.)

 In order to use `docker` from within the container, ensure to mount the docker socket `/var/run/docker.sock` into the container.
 Note the security implications of this:  your Duplicati container is then trusted with root access to all your other containers.